PhoenixTales/phoenixthegame.com/faq/en.md

 Many things in Phoenix are different than in the Alpha demos, since every demo is just an image of one specific phase of development.
 Usually a game is first conceptionalised and then produced, but Gothic went through several conceptional changes *mid-production*.
 Our [Phoenix Concept](/) is an attempt to bring these ideas together and to unify them harmoniously - insofar they fit the vision and principles that we analysed as essential and that constitute the framework of our design.
 This does not only include the content of different alpha versions but also diverse concept arts, sketches, features and story ideas that were never implemented in any version of the game.
 Thus we do not try to reconstuct one specific version of the world or to tell one specific version of the story.
 They are mere fragments.
 Phoenix is the mosaic.

-## What are the features of PHOENIX?

-### Orpheus

-* Gothic in the alpha style: Interface, Menus, Artworks, Fonts, Textures, Colour Range etc.
-* Decisive retro aesthetics, pixelated textures and low poly artstyle, which we describe as a mixture of gothic and wabi-sabi.
-* Alpha (Cut-)Content reconstructed/re-implemented: NPCs, Monsters, Armors, Items, Vegetation, Attributes, Skills, the entire Alpha gameworld with its dungeons (Orccity and Abandoned Mine).
-* Realisation (modeling and texturing) of the entirety of concept arts by Ralf Marczinczik, Mike Hoge and Frank Ziemlinski.
-* The original Story with its five central events retold (or actually: told for the first time).
-* Completely playable as one of the four announced classes: Mage, Thief, Warrior or Psionic.
-* New guilds for the player: Digger, Scraper, Psionic and a few secret guilds, as planned.
-* Situations known as described in old interviews and as shown on promotional screenshots implemented as scripted events based on diverse, complex conditions.
-* No abstract levels, experience points or learning points; a completely different gameplay and a new form of character progression around the discarded alpha attributes (such as Madness, Willpower, Arcane Gift, Thievery and Weaponry), by our learning-by-acting system, where you improve your character by playing in accordance with your chosen role (which is not to be confused with 'learning-by-doing').
-Abstract "Levels" are ingame ranks, abstract EXPs are concrete experience in different arts and attribute progression is not expressed by numbers either; just descriptive text, as it is also used by npcs referring to the player's abilities (see Floshas [Alpha Attributes](/mechanics/attributes-alpha) analysis and his concept for the [Phoenix Attributes](/mechanics/attributes-phoenix)).
-* Reintegration of the two seperate forms of magic: Rune-based magic and Psionics.
-* Unobtrusive survival elements in accordance with the immersive design approach, as partly known from the Alpha concepts (limited inventory, regeneration, wear and tear), and partly developed further by us (withering, decomposing etc.).
-* "Modular Armor Illusion System" (a progressive armor progression, based on the original armors that were conceptually deconstructed into its consisting armor- and clothing pieces and then all modeled and textured by hand leading to a plethora of variations).
-* Greatly enhanced visualisation and optical feedback, as originally dreamed of, which means even more animations, even less statistics and less necessary text overlay.
-* Even more immersive crafting, e.g. alchemy in single, animated steps.
-* Diverse old and new skills: Alchemy, Sprinting, Axe fighting, Dagger tricks, Assassination, Master of fire, Herbal- and mushroom lore, Taming animals, Iron Will, Orcish language and so on.
-* Improved Underworld: No empty caves, every dungeon has a unique model, distinct lighting and individual objectation.
-* Removal of logical errors, grammatical errors and diverse bugfixing. <!-- later mention Auronen being involved in the bugfixing even for the official game for THQ -->
-* More details and discreet vegetation overhaul.
-* Plants are now growing in groups and at typical places, in accordance with the concepts by Stefan Nyul.
-* Improved routines for NPCs.
-* Improved AI.
-* No Cutscenes; everything happens in real time.
-* Character (face) selection, as once considered but never implemented.
-* Two different HUDs to choose from: The player can choose in the main menu between the Icon HUD from the early Alphas or the Bar HUD from the late Alphas.
-* Alpha Soundtrack from Kai (KaiRo) Rosenkranz.
-* and much more...

 <!--
 <details>